iroy2000/immutablejs-for-beginners/README.md

 // Only performs as much work as necessary to get the result
 // ------------------------------------------------------------------
-console.log(femaleHero)  // Nothing will be called
+femaleHero  // Nothing will be called

 // This will iterate all three items until the
 // first "true" return.
 All three hero are iterated
 // util we found one "female hero" to return.
 // ------------------------------------------------------------------
-console.log(femaleHero.get(0))  // return 'black widow is a female'
+femaleHero.get(0)  // return 'black widow is a female'

 // If we change the order of the Seq, the first "true" will